 The Center maintains a \$350,000 revolving line of credit to finance short-term working capital needs.
-Borrowings under this facility are payable on demand, and are secured by a security interest in the Center's investments.
-There was no outstanding balance as of June 30, 2023 and 2022.
+Borrowings under this facility are payable on demand and are secured by a security interest in the Center's investments.
+This line of credit bears interest at a variable rate which totaled 7.9% and 7.7% at June 30, 2024 and 2023, respectively.
+There was no outstanding balance as of June 30, 2024 and 2023.